tmahlburg/tfm/README.md

 # tfm
 Simple file manager implemented in Qt for Python (Qt6).
-This project aims to create a simple, desktop agnostic, unix file-manager.
+This project aims to create a simple, desktop agnostic, linux file-manager.
 The initial version is going to be implemented in Python, though this might change in a later version, if there are performance problems.
 The project is in an alpha stage right now and thus it is not advised to use it at the moment.
 If you still want to try it, see below.

 ## Features
 * basic directory traversal
-* window layout with toolbar, statusbar, main table view, fs tree and bookmarks
+* window layout with toolbar, statusbar, main table view, fs tree, bookmarks and mounts
 * open files using xdg-open
-* cut, copy, paste (with progress information), renaming
+* cut, copy, paste (with progress information), rename
 * named bookmarks to directories
 * show/hide dotfiles
 * throw files and directories in the trash